LouisLiu03/react-practice/README.md

-# This is React practice for small game
+# It is a game practice by React

 ---